Thornado-Carlkoder/hmmmlib/README.md

 python running_time_input_size.py > input_size.csv
 ```

-The scripts all output a csv-formatted file to STDOUT and progress diagostics to STDERR.
+The scripts all output a csv-formatted file to STDOUT and progress diagnostics to STDERR.
 Because of that, it is recommended to pipe the output to a separate file.

-Note: If you're using Mac or Windows, the shared object file will likely have a different file extension than what is hardcoded in the binding.py file.
+Note: If you're using Mac or Windows, the shared object file will likely have a different file extension than what is hard coded in the binding.py file.
 Please change the `address_to_so` variable in binding.py accordingly.